Hospitality and Tourism Management Major

 - Networking opportunities with faculty, peers, alumni, professional organizations, and industry stakeholders

 This is just a sample of the many activities one can engage in.
 We encourage student participation as a way of enhancing educational development.

 HTM Career Concentrations

 The HTM Program requires the completion of TWO (2) Career Concentrations with each concentration requiring nine (9) credit hours of coursework.
 Each concentration offers course electives relative to a specific career path in Hospitality and Tourism Management.
 Please explore the HTM Career Concentrations, and connect with faculty mentors to discuss your interests.

 Please note that it is important for students to connect with their CCPS Advisor to ensure they are completing their concentrations and all degree requirements correctly.

 Notice: A sixth, customizable career concentration is available.
-Students interested in creating a customized concentration will need to meet with Assistant Professor Scott Rood or Dr. Kristen Jack for approval.
+Students interested in creating a customized concentration will need to meet with Dr. Kristen Jack for approval.